Car Finance for self-employed drivers

 The number of self-employed people in the UK has been rising for a couple of decades now.
 Many people need access to a car to help them get to work, transport their family from a-to-b or simply to live their day-to-day lives.

 Being self-employed can be a wonderful experience, adding a sense of satisfaction you may not have found in another job that’s then coupled with a feeling of freedom.
-Unfortunately, despite the rising numbers of self-employed people, lenders may be reluctant to enter an agreement for self-employed car finance.
+Unfortunately, despite the rising numbers of self-employed people, lenders may be reluctant to enter an agreement for car finance.

-Without a guaranteed regular income, and potentially not having three years of accounts to prove your income, can lead some lenders to have concerns over your eligibility to meet
+Without a guaranteed regular income, and potentially not having three years of accounts to prove your income, can lead some lenders to have concerns over your eligibility to meet payments.

 In some instances, you may struggle to get lenders to agree to a car finance deal at all, or a deal you may have to settle for a deal with a poor rate.
 You may be treated like someone who has bad credit, even if you don’t.
 We have more information on car finance for bad credit.

 This doesn’t mean that getting a car on finance when you’re self-employed is impossible, or that you’ll definitely have a bad deal.
-There are still good options for self-employed people
+There are still good options for self-employed people looking for car finance.

 - Settle any old loans or debts

 - Cancel any non-essential subscriptions

 - Close any historical joint bank accounts or other financial links with people that have a poor credit history

-Step Two: Get on the electoral roll
+3. Get on the electoral roll

-Just like with a credit score you’ll need to get yourself on the electoral roll, if you aren’t already.
+Just like with a credit score you’ll need to get yourself on the electoral roll if you aren’t already.
 This will allow you to confirm your name and address, and it’s often the first port of call for lenders when making checks.

-Step Three: Provide up-to-date trading accounts
+4. Provide up-to-date trading accounts

 Providing lenders with your up-to-date trading accounts will allow them to see your ability to meet payments.
 They’ll be able to see your available finances after business expenses have gone out.

 As previously mentioned, the more years you can provide the better as this will prove your income and ability to meet payments.
-However, with the growing number of self-employed people in the UK in recent years, many lenders have relaxed their stance on this considerably, often allowing only two years of accounts or potentially even one year.
+However, with the growing number of self employed people in the UK in recent years, many lenders have relaxed their stance on this considerably, often allowing only two years of accounts or potentially even one year.

-Step Four: Show them your personal bank statements
+5. Show them your personal bank statements

 If your business is still too new to prove your income over a longer period of time you may need to provide them with a series of bank statements.
 This can provide proof of your incomings and outgoings.